 What do these findings suggest about Sleep Deprivation?

-These findings are quite a big deal for future sleep research because they’re showing an important connection between fragmented sleep and vascular disease.
+These findings are quite a big deal for future sleep deprivation research because they’re showing an important connection between fragmented sleep and vascular disease.
 The study has shown that lowered hypocretin levels result in heightened levels of inflammatory white blood cells in mice, which in turn further clog arteries and accelerate atherosclerosis.
 That means that sleep directly helps regulate the production of inflammatory cells and is crucial to keeping arteries healthy.

 This probably isn’t the only mechanism that connects sleep to artery health.
 It is an important finding that could unveil more connections between sleep deprivation and other diseases.